 b) Renters are subject to VAT if they provide tourist accommodation directly to the guest and as renters are obliged to issue an invoice in which they will calculate VAT of 13%, which they are obliged to report as VAT payers in the Republic of Croatia on the prescribed form (20th day of the current month for the previous month) and pay within the legal deadline (the last day of the current month for the previous month).

-If as renters they provide the service of tourist accommodation through a tourist agency then they are not obliged to become VAT payers in the Republic of Croatia, nor do they calculate VAT on the invoices they issue to the tourist agency.
+If, as renters, they provide tourist accommodation service through a tourist agency, they are not obliged to become VAT payers in the Republic of Croatia, nor do they calculate VAT on the invoices they issue to the tourist agency.
 It is important to point out that in this case, the tourist agency issues an invoice to the guest on its own behalf, while the foreign owner of the property in which the tourist accommodation service is provided issues an invoice to the tourist agency without VAT.

-The registration itself as a VAT payer in the Republic of Croatia is done on the prescribed forms before the start of providing real estate lease services.
+The registration itself as a VAT payer in the Republic of Croatia is done on the prescribed forms before providing real estate lease services.